dotnet/roslyn/docs/contributing/Nullable Annotations.md

 and modernizing style (change `default(SyntaxToken)` to `default`) are acceptable.
-- **DO NOT** be concerned with the validity of annotations after an object has been Dispose'd or otherwise entered into an invalid state.
+- **DO NOT** be concerned with the validity of annotations after an object has been disposed or otherwise entered into an invalid state.
 For example manipulating a pooled object after it's been freed.
 This is a violation of the objects contract and annotations aren't meaningful here.
-- **DO NOT** be concerned with the validity of an enumerator's Current annotations when used before MoveNext has been called or after MoveNext has returned false.
-As with Dispose, such use is considered invalid, and we don't want to harm the correct consumption of Current by catering to incorrect consumption.
+- **DO NOT** be concerned with the validity of an enumerator's `Current` annotations when used before `MoveNext` has been called or after `MoveNext` has returned false.
+As with `Dispose`, such use is considered invalid, and we don't want to harm the correct consumption of `Current` by catering to incorrect consumption.
+- **DO** use the adjective `Require` when defining a member that exist only to provide a non-null returning version of a method that returns a nullable reference type.
+For example: `GetRequiredSemanticModel` model returns a non-null value from `GetSemanticModel`

 ## Breaking Change Guidance
-At this point in time nullable annotations are not considered as a part of our compatibility bar.
-That is nullable annotations can change as needed or desired by the Roslyn team and it is not considered a compat change even if it introduces new warnings into consumer code.

-This is necessary as Roslyn is a very large code base and it will take a significant amount of time to annotate the code base.
-Even Public API annotations only is a significant amount of work and, without the implementations also being annotated, there won't be significant confidence the annotations are correct.
+Roslyn is a large code base and it will take significant time for us to fully annotate the code base.
+This will likely take several releases for our larger libraries to complete.
+During this time those libraries will not consider nullable annotations to be a part of the compatibility bar.
+That is nullable annotations will change without an entry in the breaking change document, no compat review, etc ...

+Once the nullable annotations in a given library reach critical mass we will begin tracking nullable annotations as a part of our compatibility bar.
+The Roslyn team still reserves the right to change annotations if the language or underlying platforms we build on effectively require us to do so.
+However such changes will have a higher degree of scrutiny and will need approval from members of the API compat council.

 As specific libraries complete their nullable annotations then the annotations will be [tracked in API files](https://github.com/dotnet/roslyn-analyzers/pull/3125) and the library names will be added to this document as being complete.

-At that point nullable annotation changes will still be allowed but there will be a **significantly** higher bar to making such changes.